minecalladam/minecalladam/README.md

 <img src="https://komarev.com/ghpvc/?username=minecalladam&label=Views" alt="ADAM" />

 - 🔭 I’m currently working full-time as a Backend Developer (Ruby on Rails).
-- ⚡ Fun fact: If you think about eating, you’ll get hungry - if you think about learning, you’ll find your way forward.

 ## Skills
 <p>